Warrenn205/CentDash/README.md

 ![CentDash](https://github.com/Warrenn205/CentDash/assets/122620756/305d649d-3f4f-4c37-a987-9a01fe57a312)
-CentDash is a personal finance application that allows users to create budgets, track their expenses, and engage them with finanical reporting.
-With CentDash, users can monitor their spending and expenses, and also visualize their data in a interactive platform that allows them to manage their overall personal finances.
+CentDash is a personal finance application that allows users to create budgets, track their expenses, and engage them with financial reporting.
+With CentDash, users can monitor their spending and expenses, and also visualize their data in an interactive platform that allows them to manage their overall personal finances.

 **Tools used:**
 - **Python Flask** for creating the backend for the application.